-Reactions to the death of Rosalynn Carter, former First Lady and global humanitarian
+Reactions to the death of Rosalynn Carter, former first lady and global humanitarian

 U.S. Sen. Jon Ossoff of Georgia said Carter would be remembered for her compassionate nature and passion for women’s rights, human rights and mental health reform.
 “The State of Georgia and the United States are better places because of Rosalynn Carter," Ossoff said in a statement.
 “I join all Georgians and Americans in mourning her loss.
 May Rosalynn Carter’s memory be a blessing.”

+Former President Donald Trump said Carter “earned the admiration and gratitude” of the nation.
+“From her days as a U.S. Navy spouse, to the Georgia Governor’s Mansion, to her tenure as First Lady of the United States, and her later work at the Carter Center and volunteering with Habitat for Humanity, she leaves behind a legacy of extraordinary accomplishment and national service,” Trump said on Truth Social.

-Former First Lady Melania Trump said Carter leaves behind a meaningful legacy.
+In a separate statement, former first lady Melania Trump said Carter leaves behind a meaningful legacy.
 "We will always remember her servant's heart and devotion to her husband, family, and country.
-May she rest in peace," Trump said on X, formerly Twitter.
+May she rest in peace," Melania Trump said on X, formerly Twitter.

+Former House Speaker Nancy Pelosi said Carter was a “saintly and revered public servant” driven by faith, compassion and kindness.
+“On the world stage, First Lady Carter was a pioneer.
+Her historic, high-stakes diplomatic mission to Latin America in 1977 ushered in a new era of engagement in the region.
+Two years later, she became the first sitting First Lady to address the World Health Organization, where she argued that mental health was an aspect of physical health – and that health is a human right,” Pelosi said in a statement offering condolences to the Carter family.

+Bill and Hillary Clinton called Carter a champion of human dignity.
+“Thanks to her mental health advocacy, more people live with better care and less stigma.
+Because of her early leadership on childhood immunization, millions of Americans have grown up healthier.
+And through her decades of work at the Carter Center and with Habitat for Humanity, she spread hope, health, and democracy across the globe,” the former president and former secretary of state said in a joint statement.
+“Rosalynn will be forever remembered as the embodiment of a life lived with purpose.”

 Atlanta Mayor Andre Dickens called Carter “the model for the modern day First Lady” and praised her work promoting mental health awareness.
 “She never stopped advocating for mental health or the Equal Rights Amendment,” Dickens said in a statement.
 "The city of Atlanta joins all of Georgia — and mourners around the world — as we honor the memory of First Lady Rosalynn Carter.”